gaschgithub/reaper-audiobook-toolkit/README.md

   All functionality is implemented using REAPER’s native Lua scripting API

 This repository does **not** attempt to:
-- perform automatic speech recognition or alignment,
+- perform automatic speech recognition or alignment
-- replace human editorial decisions,
+- replace human editorial decisions
-- function as a polished or stable software package.
+- function as a polished or stable software package

 ---